Who Is Mark Cuban?

 Cuban's go-getter attitude extended to the classroom as well.
 He started taking psychology classes at the University of Pittsburgh during his junior year of high school.
 He then skipped his senior year and enrolled full time at the college.

 After his freshman year at Pitt, Cuban transferred to Indiana University.
 His understanding of supply and demand extended outside of the classroom.
 Needing to make money to continue his education (he was paying his own tuition) Cuban started giving dance lessons.
-That endeavor soon led him to hosting lavish disco parties at the Bloomington National Guard Armory.
+That endeavor soon led him to host lavish disco parties at the Bloomington National Guard Armory.

 After graduating in 1981, Cuban moved back to Pittsburgh and took a job with Mellon Bank, just as the company was ready to switch over to computers.
 Cuban immersed himself in the study of machines and networking.
 However, he had no real desire to hang out in his home city for too long, and in 1982 he left Pittsburgh for Dallas.

-Cuban landed a job selling software, and eventually formed his own consulting business, MicroSolutions.
+Cuban landed a job selling software and eventually formed his own consulting business, MicroSolutions.
 Cuban was soon an expert in the field of computers and computer networking.
 He also had a knack for building a smart, profitable company.
 In 1990, Cuban sold the firm to CompuServe for $6 million.

 His fortune making, however, was far from done.
 Sensing that a new world awaited with the development of the Internet, Cuban and a business partner, Indiana alum Todd Wagner, started AudioNet in 1995.
 Its formation was rooted in a desire to be able to listen to Indiana Hoosier basketball games online.
-The company, despite its early critics, proved to be a smash success.
+The company, despite its early critics, proved to be a smashing success.
 Renamed Broadcast.com, the firm went public in 1998 and soon saw its stock reach $200 a share.
 A year later, Wagner and Cuban sold out to Yahoo! for nearly $6 billion.

 Purchasing an NBA Team

-In 2000, Mark Cuban introduced himself to the NBA community when he purchased the Dallas Mavericks for $285 million from Ross Perot Jr. For Cuban, a longtime season ticket holder, the chance to be a part of the professional sports world was a dream.
+In 2000, Cuban introduced himself to the NBA community when he purchased the Dallas Mavericks for $285 million from Ross Perot Jr. For Cuban, a longtime season ticket holder, the chance to be a part of the professional sports world was a dream.
 The Mavericks, however, were far from a dream franchise.

 Plagued by poor personnel decisions and mediocre players and coaches, the club experienced more than a decade of non-playoff basketball games.
-Cuban used his new role as owner to immediately change that.
+Cuban used his new role as the owner to immediately change that.
 With his trademark enthusiasm and doggedness, he revamped the culture of the team and its roster, erecting a new stadium and pampering his players.

 Cuban showed himself to be the club's biggest booster.
 Choosing to sit with the fans, Cuban egged on opponents and derided refs, and the Mavericks responded positively to the new owner's zeal.
 The team qualified for the playoffs in 2001, set a franchise record for wins (57) the following year and made it to the 2006 NBA Finals before losing to the Miami Heat.
 In 2011, the Mavericks finally won the NBA title by defeating the Heat.